-CFL betting is full of opportunities for Canadians, especially with single-game betting changing the game for sports bettors.
+CFL betting is full of opportunities for Canadians, especially with legal single-game betting now changing the game for Canadian sports bettors.

 The CFL plays a 21-week regular season from June through to the end of October.
 Playoffs will start in November and the 108th Grey Cup game will be played on Nov.
 21, 2021, in Hamilton, Ontario.
 Get ready to bet on all that CFL action with the key info below.